Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 folder (confirm/var/www/production/

-). - Repair any static HTML generation problems.
+). - Fix any problems with static HTML generation.

 - Address any 404 or 30X issues, and especially any 50X errors.